-What is considered Drug Paraphernalia?
+What is Considered Drug Paraphernalia?

 - Glass pipes

-- Items used for growing
+- Anything used for growing marijuana or other drugs

-- Items used for weighing
+- Scales and other items used for weighing

-- Items used for packaging illegal drugs
+- Items used for packaging illegal drugs, such as baggies

 What is the Difference Between the Classes of Misdemeanors?